1. Home

 While this is a rare occasion, your solar system might not be generating electricity with maximum efficiency.
 To avoid issues, you can:

-How To Lower Your Electric Bill with Solar Panels
+How to Lower Your Electric Bill With Solar Panels

 Ultimately, the relationship between your solar panels and the size of your electricity bill will depend on how much electricity you use and how much you generate.
 While you can’t control how much electricity your solar panels generate, you can take a few measures to lower your electric bill with solar panels:

-Enroll in Net Metering
+Enroll in net metering

-Net metering allows you to send your excess power to the utility grid in exchange for credits on future electric bills.
+Where it’s available, net metering allows you to send your excess power to the utility grid in exchange for credits on future electric bills.
 You can then apply that credit to the electricity you draw from the utility grid at night or during bad weather.

 In theory, you could eliminate the “electricity” portion of your electric bill if: